 52. Tiger with Cubs Tattoo

 If you are looking for a sweet way to celebrate the bond you share with your children, then a tiger with cubs is the tattoo for you.
 This piece represents innocence and love but can also be associated with protection and safety.
 Many parents love their children most of all and will do anything to keep them safe and happy.
-To indicate that this design is about your loved ones, you may wish to include their names.
+You may wish to include their names to indicate that this design is about your loved ones.
 If it is honoring their birth, you can also have their date of birth.
 Another way to make this body art more meaningful would be to add multiple cubs, one representing each of your children.
 This can make for an excellent sleeve or half sleeve tattoo.

 53. Twin Tiger Tattoo